nav-logo

 Walgreens has not admitted wrongdoing but has agreed to pay $100 million to resolve the lawsuit alleging it overcharged customers for generic prescription drugs.
 “We admit no liability and believe these claims never had any merit,” a Walgreens spokesperson said in a statement.
 “This resolution allows us to focus on our turnaround strategy that will benefit our patients, customers, team members, and shareholders.”

-Who Qualifies and How Much Can Your Claim?
+Who May Qualify and How Much Can Your Claim?

 To potentially qualify for a payout, you must be an individual or entity in the United States who paid for prescription drugs from Walgreens using insurance benefits at any point between January 1, 2007, and November 18, 2024.